For a civilian economy free of violence.

 Today, a company can claim to be "ethical" while providing logistics, IT, or financial services to armies at war.
 No current standard allows for the verification of this "non-participation."

-Peaceful Commerce is the first certification label guaranteeing that a company does not participate in the war economy.
+Peaceful Commerce is the first certification label showing that a company does not want to profit from violence.

 Any organization, state or non-state, structured and equipped for the use of lethal force for combat, national defense, territorial conquest, or insurgency.

-Considered as Armed Groups (non-exhaustive list): Regular armed forces (army, air force, navy), national guards, militias, paramilitary groups, insurgent or terrorist groups, as well as Private Military Companies (mercenaries).
+Considered as Armed Groups (non-exhaustive list): Regular armed forces (army, air force, navy), national guards, militias, paramilitary groups, insurgent or terrorist groups, Private Military Companies (mercenaries), national/foreign intelligence agencies (e.g., the CIA), state-sanctioned hacker groups (APT/offensive cyber warfare units), and state propaganda/psychological operations divisions.

 No sale of goods or services is authorized to these entities, regardless of the product's nature (lethal or non-lethal).